ShujianQian/epic-artifact/README.md

    10_microbenchmark.png
    ```
    The file name for each figure has a number label (e.g., `04`) that is the same as the figure number (e.g., `Figure 4`) in the paper.
 You can use `scp` or `rsync` to download these files to your local machine.
-3. Verify the results.\
+## 4. Verify the results
-Verify that the figures in the files above are similar to the figures in the paper.
+Verify that the figures in the files above are similar to the figures in the paper.\
-4. Delete the server.\
-**Make sure to delete your server.**
+**Then make sure to delete your server.**

 ## Problems
 1. Aria's dependencies cannot be installed alongside those for Caracal.
 This is because the libunwind package required by Aria's google-glog package conflicts with the libc++ and libc++abi packages required by Caracal.
 Since we install all packages on the server before running all the experiments for this artifact evaluation, we are unable to generate the Aria outputs.
 For more information about the package conflicts, please see: